MaxMedland/MaxMedland/README.md

 ### 📝 About Me
 I am a motivated Data Science and Analytics graduate with a **First-Class (Hons)** degree from the University of Essex (2024).
 I recently completed a **Level 3 [Data Technician Bootcamp](https://github.com/MaxMedland/Data-Technician-Bootcamp)** to bridge the gap between academic theory and industry-ready solutions.
-My focus is on building a robust portfolio in Power BI, Tableau, and Python to demonstrate my ability to handle end-to-end data tasks.
+I am currently working on building a robust portfolio in Power BI, Tableau, and Python to demonstrate my ability to handle end-to-end data tasks.

 ---